 Reference intervals (RI); generally refer to quantitative data accompanied by upper and lower limits.
 RI play an important role in screening animals, follow-up, routine clinical care, and clinical management of disease as well as in clinical trials.
 This research thus seeks to find out the normal reference range of various serum biochemical parameters in this breed.
 Such determination of normal reference range will be useful for breed-specific management and nutritional strategies that can be optimised to enhance the health and performance of the animal.
 According to the International Federation of Clinical Chemistry (IFCC) minimum 120 animals should be used for establishing the reference values (Grasbeck et al., 1979).
 Perusal of studies on reference limits for serum biochemical testing shows that limited isolated studies are available for different Indian breeds of cattle.
 However, Studies regarding serum biochemical profiling in Khillar cattle is sparse.
-Also, in most of the studies of serum biochemical profileing in Indian cattle breeds, the number of samples in this study does not satisfy the condition of IFCC.
+Also, in most of the studies of serum biochemical profiliing in Indian cattle breeds, the number of samples in this study does not satisfy the condition of IFCC.

 Materials and Methods-

 The study was carried out at the Department of Veterinary Biochemistry, KNP College of Veterinary, Shirwal.
 Samples were received from the College veterinary hospital, the college farm and from the various livestock farms in the field over two years.
 Venous Blood Samples from a total of 251 racing khillar bulls and 78 Khillar cows were collected in the vacutainer with clot activator for the separation of serum for further laboratory investigation.
 Given the importance, age and season-based variation study was carried out to investigate the reason for the biological fluctuation.
-On the other hand, khillar bulls and cows with a known pathological state or any treatment samples with any of the following were excluded from the reference group study All the analysis were performed spectrophotometrically on the fresh samples using an Alta chem Semi Biochemistry analyser using commercially available Truechemie serum biochemistry kits.
+On the other hand, khillar bulls and cows with a known pathological state or any treatment samples with any of the following were excluded from the reference group study.
+All the analysis were performed spectrophotometrically on the fresh samples using an Alta chem Semi Biochemistry analyser using commercially available Truechemie serum biochemistry kits.
 Instruments were regularly calibrated and specimens were cross-checked to rule out any analytical variations due to the instrument, reagents and other factors

 A total 25 serum biochemistry parameters were estimated which including serum total glucose was estimated by the GOD-POD method.